Professional wrestling throws: Atomic drop

 A move in which the wrestler goes behind an opponent, then puts their head under the opponent's shoulder.
 They then lift their opponent up, and drops them tailbone-first on the wrestler's knee.
 Known in Mexico's lucha libre as silla eléctrica (Spanish for electric chair).

 Inverted atomic drop

-Periodically called a "Manhattan drop", this is a move in which the wrestler puts their head under the opponent's shoulder and lifts the opponent up and then drops their groin on the wrestler's knee.
+Also known as a "Manhattan drop", this is a move in which the wrestler puts their head under the opponent's shoulder and lifts the opponent up and then drops their groin on the wrestler's knee.

 Sitout full nelson atomic drop

 Better known as a full nelson bomb, this move sees the wrestling apply a full nelson hold to the opponent from behind.
 The wrestler then lifts the opponent into the air and falls into a seated position, driving the opponent tailbone-first on to the mat.
 This move is used by Bubba Ray Dudley, who dubbed it the Bubba Bomb/Bully Bomb.